Stocks See Support From M&A and AI Optimism

 Interest Rates

-December 10-year T-notes (ZNZ5) today are down -1.5 ticks.
-The 10-year T-note yield is up +3.3 bp at 4.110%.
-T-note prices are on the defensive today due to continued strength in stocks, which reduced safe-haven demand for Treasury securities.
-T-note prices are also being undercut by today’s +0.4 bp rise in the 10-year breakeven inflation expectations rate to 2.320%.
+December 10-year T-notes (ZNZ5) today are up +0.5 ticks.
+The 10-year T-note yield is up +3.1 bp at 4.109%.
+T-note prices are seeing some support from today’s weaker-than-expected US ISM manufacturing report.
+However, T-note prices are being undercut by today’s +0.2 bp rise in the 10-year breakeven inflation expectations rate to 2.190%.

 T-note prices have underlying support from the ongoing US government shutdown, which could lead to additional job losses, reduced consumer spending, and a weakened US economy, potentially allowing the Fed to continue cutting interest rates.